ToadBoyChen/ToadBoyChen/README.md

 # Toby Chen 👋

-Hello and welcome to my Github page, I'm a current student at Queen Marys University of London studying Mathematics.
-Despite my degree, I'm always coding as its a hobby of mine.
-I hope to build up an extensive portfolio and work within tech one day.
+Welcome to my Github page!
+Currently a student at Queen Marys University of London studying Mathematics.
+Always coding and building up my portfolio.

 ## About Me 🙋

-I'm a Student whos interested in mathematical approaches to computer sciecne and programming.
-I enjoy creating algorithms but have had fun creating a nice UI for my website.
-I love sports like Muay Thai and Rugby, and i also love music - The Smiths.
-Always learning new things and looking to use aquired skills.
+I enjoy creating algorithms and have had fun creating cool UIs.
+I love sports like Muay Thai and Rugby, and i also love music and playing guitar.

 ## Skills 🤹